deeplearning4j/deeplearning4j/source.md

 To work with source, you need to install a [project Lombok plugin](https://projectlombok.org/download.html) for IntelliJ or Eclipse.

+To learn more about contributing to Deeplearning4j, please read our [Dev Guide](../devguide.html).

 <!-- #### <a name="one">Magical One-Line Install</a>

 For users who have never `git cloned` Deeplearning4j before, you should be able to install the framework, along with ND4J and Canova, by entering one line in your command prompt: